marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 However, there is a subtle but very important difference:

 While Marko allows JavaScript expressions and basic JavaScript constructs, it is still largely a _declarative_ language because it starts with HTML.
-In comparison, JSX is just sugar on top of JavaScript and is therefore an _imperative_ language.
-That is, when writing a Marko template you are explaining _what_ you want your code to do, while when writing JSX you are you are explaining exactly _how_ it should do it.
+In comparison, JSX is well-defined as being sugar on top of JavaScript and is therefore an _imperative_ language that does not leave much room for compile-time optimizations.
+That is, when writing a Marko template you are explaining _what_ you want your code to do, while when writing JSX you are explaining exactly _how_ it should do it.
 With Marko, the compiler and runtime determine the _how_.
-There are enormous benefits to allowing the Marko compiler to determine the _how_ as described below.
+There are enormous benefits to allowing the Marko compiler to determine the _how_ as described in the next few sections.

 ## The Rule of Least Power